robinhood/faust/docs/userguide/agents.rst

     means that any message with the same account_id key will be delivered to the same agent instance.

-    Sometimes you will have to repartition the stream, to ensure you are receiving the right portion of the data.
+    Sometimes you'll have to repartition the stream, to ensure you are receiving the right portion of the data.
 See :ref:`guide-streams` for more information on the :meth:`Stream.group_by() <faust.Stream.group_by>`
     method.